bezawita/alx-pre_course/README.md

-This is to test and do the git project.
+This is to test and do the git project.The project is now updated.